Table of Contents

-Classical pathway: an immune complex binds to C1 – C1 cleaves proteins C2 and C4 – this causes cleavage of C3 – Cleavage of C5,5,6,8,9 – Membrane attack complex forms – cell lysis occurs
+Classical pathway: an immune complex binds to C1, which then cleaves proteins C2 and C4.
+This causes cleavage of C3 and then of C5,6,8,9.
+A membrane attack complex forms, and cell lysis occurs.

-In disease, complement systems can either be overactive or underactive.
+During a disease, complement systems can either be overactive or underactive.
 Complement deficiencies of the molecules that inhibit the system will cause an overactive response.
-Deficiencies in proteins that activate the system (like C3) leads to underactive responses.
-This means patients are more susceptible to bacterial and viral infections.
+Deficiencies in proteins that activate the system (like C3) lead to underactive responses.
+This means that patients are more susceptible to bacterial and viral infections.

 Deficiencies in decay-accelerating factor (DAF)

-In normal human physiology, this protein will inhibit C3 and C5 convertase, stopping membrane attack complex formation and attack on human cells.
-Without it, red blood cells in particular are much more susceptible to lysis and patients present with paroxysmal nocturnal haemoglobinuria.
+In normal human physiology, this protein will inhibit C3 and C5 convertase, stopping membrane attack complex formation and the attack on human cells.
+Without it, red blood cells, in particular, are much more susceptible to lysis, and patients present with paroxysmal nocturnal haemoglobinuria.

 Deficiencies in C1 esterase inhibitor (hereditary angioedema)

 Deficiency in C1 esterase inhibitor will result in an overactivity of C1.
-This causes excess production of anaphylatoxins.
-This causes swelling of the dermis, subcutaneous tissue, mucosa and submucosal tissues, i.e. angioedema.
+This causes excess production of anaphylatoxins, which leads to swelling of the dermis, subcutaneous tissue, mucosa and submucosal tissues, i.e., angioedema.
 C1 esterase inhibitor deficiency is known as hereditary angioedema.
 It is an autosomal dominant hereditary condition that occurs in 1 in 10,000 individuals.
 Individuals with C2 deficiency have an increased risk of infection.